 Course topics and learning outcomes

 The intended outcome of the course is level A1.1 (beginners).
 After completing the course, the student can talk about themselves and express their knowledge of Estonia in simple sentences.
 The students can cope with everyday communication (e.g. buying a ticket, ordering a meal) by using the basic knowledge of the language.
-Students can identify and name the historical figures and landmarks of Estonia, and discuss topics related to the recent developments (period of transition) in the Estonian society.
+Students can identify and name the historical figures and landmarks of Estonia, and discuss topics related to the recent developments in the Estonian society.
 The course yields 6 ECTS.

 The three-week study period covers six units, taking the learner to the breakthrough level (A1):